 Claas Combine Harvester

-The Claas Matador Gigant combine harvester is the latest addition to the “Machinery Road”.
-It is located by the road P108 between the villages Druva and Namiķi.
+The Claas Matador Gigant combine harvester is located by the road P108 between the villages Druva and Namiķi.

 Built at the factory of the brothers Claas in Harsewinkel, Germany in 1968.
 Engine output: 92 hp, 6 cilinder diesel engine; working width: 3m (these models had a working witdth of 3-6m).
 Grain tank: 2155 l.